Kunthive/Crypto/public/newsletters/CR-The Great NFT Marketplace War. Who's Winning And Why.md

-# MR PRO | The Great NFT Marketplace War.
+# The Great NFT Marketplace War.
 Who's Winning And Why?

 ## A story of innovation, rugs and tokens!